EvitaKnits/Cashflow-Companion/README.md

 ## Credits

 ### APIs and Third Party Libraries
-Google Sheets API: This was installed to give us access to the associated spreadsheet which will hold all the data for Cashflow Companion.
+Google Sheets API: 'gspread' - This was installed to provide access to the associated spreadsheet which will hold all the data for Cashflow Companion.

 ### Sources of Learning
 I referred back to the Love Sandwiches Walkthrough Project set up videos to remind me how to set up the APIs, credentials and files before starting coding.